world’s freshest oysters from bruny island

 2009 Bream Creek Schönberger Bream Creek, TAS 57

-This unusual grape variety is very fruit driven with some residual sugar.
+This German grape variety is very fruit driven with some residual sugar.
 Off dry and with prominent acidity, it conveys a lusty nutty flavour with very fruity flavours.

 2010 Yangarra Estate Roussanne McLaren Vale, SA 57